-1.2 Legal authority to apply
+1.2 Legal Authority to Apply

 The grantee certifies that it possesses legal authority to apply for the grant.
-A resolution, motion or similar action will be, before the award is accepted by the grantee, been duly adopted or passed as an official act of the applicant's governing body, authorizing the filing of the application, including all understandings and assurances contained therein, and directing and authorizing the person identified as the official representative, or their designee of the organization to act in connection with the application and to provide such additional information as may be required.
+A resolution, motion or similar action has been or will be duly adopted or passed as an official act of the applicant's governing body, authorizing the filing of the application, including all understandings and assurances contained therein, and directing and authorizing the person identified as the official representative, or their designee of the organization to act in connection with the application and to provide such additional information as may be required.
 State agencies are not required to adopt a resolution.

-1.3 Amendments and changes to the Grant Agreement
+1.3 Amendments and Changes to the Grant Agreement

-OOG and grantee may agree to make adjustments to the grant budget and detailed budget as documented in eGrants.
+OOG and the grantee may agree to make adjustments to the grant budget and detailed budget as documented in eGrants.
 Adjustments include, but are not limited to, modifying the scope of the grant project, adding funds to previously un-awarded cost items or categories, or changing funds in any awarded cost items or category or changing grant officials.
 OOG, at its sole discretion, and upon written notice by OOG to the grantee of any proposed adjustment, and after the grantee has had an opportunity to respond to the proposed adjustment, may adjust the grantee's Budget, Grant Narrative, Special Conditions, and/or any other items as deemed appropriate by OOG, at any time, during the term of this Grant Agreement.